Every website needs both good web hosting and domain hosting. It’s common to get confused between the two. They are in fact two different things.

-There are a few different types of web hosting, the most common are shared, managed, and dedicated.
+There are a few different types of web hosting, including free, shared, managed, enterprise, reseller, and dedicated.
 Depending on what type of web hosting you buy, you will have different tools at your disposal.
 Some web hosting offers services that help keep your website running without you needing much technical knowledge.

 Other web hosting services give the owner partial or full control of the servers, therefore needing a skilled tech team.
 Also, there’s managed hosting, which can make any type of web hosting easier to handle with the help of the hosting provider’s own developers and techs.

 As the name suggests, free WordPress hosting allows you to host your WordPress website without having to pay for it.
 While this sounds like an excellent deal, there are some caveats, mainly limited storage, bandwidth, and features.
 Free hosting is a good option for those who are just starting out or looking to learn WordPress.
 However, if you want more features, it’s best to go with at least a good cheap WordPress hosting platform.

 In shared web hosting, a number of websites are hosted on the same server.
 This is the best choice for small websites, bloggers who are starting out, and new business owners.

 In a shared server, all the websites use the same RAM and CPU, meaning that if all websites stay small, there shouldn’t ever be a problem.
 On the other hand, if one of the websites in a shared server gets a surge of visits and crashes the server, all the other websites hosted there will be affected too.